Virtual reality is an ever-growing field that is slowly changing the way certain fields work.

 You might be walking in the virtual environment, but you're seated in the real world.

-However, motion sickness can be fixed with good software design, so it won't affect you on all virtual reality uses, depending on how well the virtual simulation is created.
+However, motion sickness, also known as virtual reality sickness, can be fixed with good software design, so it won't affect you on all virtual reality uses, depending on how well the virtual simulation is created.

 While virtual reality can be a great asset for most industry training, it can also be a considerable disadvantage.
 Traditional education is based on human communication and interpersonal connections.
 Virtual reality is quite different; it is you and the software, and nothing else.